erpc/erpc/docs/architecture.md

         - Rate of failures
         - P90 latency
         - Upstream availability (circuit breaker)
-    - Provides the health status to the UpstreamOrchestrator per group configuration
+    - Provides the health status to the UpstreamsRegistry per group configuration
     - Periodically syncs the health via DAL for other instances

 * **RateLimitService**
     - Tracks usage for each rate limit group
     - Provides info about the current usage (e.g. least busy member, etc.)

-* **UpstreamOrchestrator**:
+* **UpstreamsRegistry**:
     - Queries all upstreams from data store (which is initialized by the config) for the project
     - Pick the best one based on reports from HealthCenter and RateLimitService regarding the health and usage of the upstreams (weight, rate limits, health, etc.)
     - Periodically sorts the upstreams based on: